H. Van Smith

 A well-rounded liberal arts education allows students to explore several different professional options within a specific interest area.
 For me, that area of interest is the arts.
 Since graduating in 2004, I have worked in theater production, arts advocacy, and arts management.
 The broad range of knowledge and skills I received prepared me well for all three of those career tracks.

-In my current position at VSA, I draw on many of the skills I initially developed at William and Mary.
-For example, when I produce performances at the Kennedy Center, it directly relates to my experiences working on shows in the Theatre Department.
+In my previous position at VSA, I drew on many of the skills I initially developed at William & Mary.
+For example, when I produced performances at the Kennedy Center, it directly related to my experiences working on shows in the Theatre Department.
 When I execute arts education programs, I utilize the writing and project management skills I developed in many of my International Relations classes.
-In managing staff members, I remember the tools I learned through my work as an RA and Head Resident at William and Mary.
-A liberal arts education provides the critical thinking, writing, and problem-solving skills necessary for students like myself to succeed in the professional world.
+In managing staff members, I remember the tools I learned through my work as an RA and Head Resident at William & Mary.
+A liberal arts education provides the critical thinking, writing and problem-solving skills necessary for students like myself to succeed in the professional world.